laurentperrinet/laurentperrinet.github.io/content/publication/pasturel-montagnini-perrinet-20/index.md

----
-abstract: Humans are able to accurately track a moving object with a combination of saccades and smooth eye movements.
+---abstract: Humans are able to accurately track a moving object with a combination of saccades and smooth eye movements.
 These movements allow us to align and stabilize the object on the fovea, thus enabling high*resolution visual analysis.
 When predictive information is available about target motion, anticipatory smooth pursuit eye movements